RojerGS/NNNI/README.md

 ### Neural Networks with No Imports (in Python)

-As a proof of concept, this repository contains a *single* Python script with a full implementation of framework for artificial neural networks while making use of **no** imports whatsoever.
+As a proof of concept, this repository contains a *single* Python script with a full implementation of a framework for artificial neural networks while making use of **no** imports whatsoever.
 This means that the implementation is done purely in